zeromq/czmq/README.md

 are a concept we can deal with.
-Seconds are too fat, nanoseconds too tiny, but milliseconds are just right for slices of time we want to work with at the ØMQ scale. zclock doesn't give you objects to work with, we like the zapi class model but we're not insane.
+Seconds are too fat, nanoseconds too tiny, but milliseconds are just right for slices of time we want to work with at the ØMQ scale. zclock doesn't give you objects to work with, we like the czmq class model but we're not insane.
 There, got it in again.

 <A name="toc2-253" title="Design Ideology" />
 ## Design Ideology